First Hand, Fun and Learning Experiences for Your Child Call us now!

 • Can pretend with imaginary objects.

-• Uses language for creating and sustaining plots during play.
+• Uses language to create and sustain plots during play.

 Potty training is one of the milestones parents look forward to the most—no more diapers!
 But keep in mind that the age when kids are ready for it varies widely.
 Signs that it may be time: